|

 future, a system of world-government may empower every citizen of planet Earth to "take

 seat" in a permanent virtual world parliament !
-Then democracy will no
+Why not reward

 longer be "two-stepped", but truly a majority-rule.
 Of course,